How To Pack Medication for Air Travel Internationally

 This scenario isn’t just inconvenient; it could be dangerous.
 Whether you’re managing a chronic condition or just carrying basic prescriptions, traveling with medications requires careful planning, especially when crossing international borders.

-Be sure to check out our in-depth guide to Flying with Medication, filled with expert guidance on traveling with pills, liquid and injectable medications and provides practical steps for declaring medication at customs and what to do if your meds are confiscated.
+You may also want to check my in-depth guide to Flying with Medication, filled with expert guidance on traveling with pills, liquid and injectable medications; it provides practical steps for declaring medication at customs and what to do if one of your medications is confiscated.

 1. Pre-Travel Planning (4-6 Weeks Before)

-Many countries limit the amount of medication you can bring through customs to a 30-90 day supply.
-Research these limits for your destination and any countries you’ll plan to travel through by contacting their embassies in advance.
+Many countries limit the amount of medication you can bring through customs, some only a 30-day supply, others ups to 90 days.
+Research the limits for your destination and any countries you’ll plan to travel through by contacting their embassies in advance.

-Contact the embassy of your destination country to verify several critical points:
+Contact the embassy of your destination country to verify these exact things:

-• Medication legality: Some common medications in one country may be completely banned in others.
-For example, medications containing codeine are strictly controlled in Japan, while some ADHD medications are banned in certain Middle Eastern countries.
+• Medication legality: Medications that are common in one country may be completely banned in others.
+For example, cough syrups containing codeine are strictly controlled (banned) in Japan, while many ADHD medications are banned in some Middle Eastern countries.

-• Quantity restrictions: Most countries limit medication quantities to a 30-90-day supply, but the specific amount varies.
-Some nations require special permits for quantities exceeding a 30-day supply.
+• Quantity restrictions: Some nations require special permits for quantities exceeding a 30-day supply.

-• Documentation requirements: Many countries require official letters from your healthcare provider, translated prescriptions, or special permits for certain medications.
+• Documentation requirements: Many countries require official letters from your healthcare provider, translated prescriptions, plus special permits for restricted medications.

 KEEN TIP: Create a spreadsheet listing each medication and what the requirements are (quantity allowed, permits needed, etc) for every country you’ll visit, including layover countries where you need to clear customs.
 Include contact information for the embassy and links to official country websites.

-Your medical passport is simply a compilation of all the necessary documents for your trip.
-Create your own Medical Passport by purchasing 2 folders with pockets (one for carry-on and another for your checked luggage) and in the pockets place all doctor letters, prescriptions, and add contact information for doctors, hospitals and pharmacies at your destination.
+Create your own version of a Medical Passport; buy 2 folders with pockets (one for carry-on and another for your checked luggage) and in the pockets place all doctor letters, and prescriptions, along with contact information for doctors, hospitals and pharmacies at your destination.

 medical passport